-Resident feedback is critical to delivering the highest quality living experience.
+As a multifamily owner and operator, we understand the importance of providing healthy, safe places to live-particularly as many employees double as residents.
+Residents are some of our most important stakeholders, and we elevate the standard of value living experience.
 Therefore, resident satisfaction surveys are conducted by independent third parties at all multifamily properties.
 We survey residents with an initial baseline survey, followed by rolling surveys thereafter.
 This process provides quantitative feedback on overall resident satisfaction, quality of communication and responsiveness, community management and maintenance, and value for money.